cognitedata/reveal/react-components/src/architecture/concrete/course/README.md

 > **&#9432; Try it out:** Compile this code.
 Are you able to move the points?

 When this is done, only one thing is missing.
-You have to indicate in `onHover` the the point can be moved.
+You have to indicate in `onHoverByDebounce` the the point can be moved.
 Change from `setDefaultCursor` or `setMoveCursor`.
 You must also `setMoveCursor` in the end of `onClick` since `onHover` is not called before you release and move the mouse.

 > **&#9432; Try it out:** Do you see the move cursor?

-Undo dragging is missing from the architecture.
-It is not hard to implement within this framework and I have a pattern for this that covers most cases.
-It could be generally made within `BaseEditTool`.

 ## Playing with the color and the render style